francisso/OOD-benchmark/README.md

 # OOD-benchmark

-This repository contains CT and MRI datasets to benchmark OOD Detection methods
+This repository contains CT and MRI datasets to benchmark OOD Detection methods.
+To download source data follow the https://github.com/neuro-ml/amid/